mcfarljm/fortwrap/docs/manual.md

   interest.
 Create an "append" function in Fortran that accepts only scalars but allows you to add items to the array container one at a time.
-* Functions that return a derived type are onlyl wrapped if the return value has the `POINTER` attribute
+* Functions that return a derived type are only wrapped if the return value has the `POINTER` attribute

 Note that FortWrap can still wrap procedures that use unsupported